jochenalt/Pentapod-Design/docs/Kinematics.md

 &nbsp;&nbsp;&nbsp;&nbsp;<img width=90% src="../images/image037.png"/>

-This is used to solve the equation above for alpha:
+This is used to solve the equation above for α:

 &nbsp;&nbsp;&nbsp;&nbsp;<img width=60% src="../images/image038.png"/>